gabrielecanepa/dotfiles/.github/README.md

 }
 ```

-For more information see [this issue](https://github.com/electron/electron/issues/2617#issuecomment-571447707).
+For more information see [this Electron issue](https://github.com/electron/electron/issues/2617#issuecomment-571447707).